 Trade secrets should stay private.

-- Do not commit secrets to a GitHub Repository.
+- Do not commit secrets to a GitHub Repository or share them outside of your organization.

-- Do not share account information in an online forum.
+- Do not share account information in online forums.

-- Do not share secrets with an AI chatbot.
+- Do not share secrets with AI chatbots.

-If an employee pushes sensitive information to any public online spaces, please treat the contents as public information.
+If an employee pushes sensitive information to any public online spaces, please treat the contents as public information and revoke the key after replacing it.

 Be Smart About Third-Party Integrations